 Pastor, let us transfer some knowledge in symbols.
 And let us get on with it.
 The stampede is bearing down on both of us.

 These days, in the 15th year of my so-called retirement, in addition to cartooning for Baptist Press and accepting every speaking opportunity I possibly can, I write for Deacon Magazine, I sketch people wherever I go, I keep up this blog, and I write books (seven so far, and a couple in process).

 I love to write and I really, really love to read good writing.

 What I do not enjoy is reading bad writing.
-And–ask any college or seminary professor–I have to do a lot of that in grading book reviews and other reports.
+Ask any college or seminary professor.

 Consider this article as one tiny step in the direction of encouraging ministers to learn to write well.

 1. Minister, start writing today.
 Write some every day.